What's the latest on European travel restrictions?

 Netherlands

-- The Netherlands is currently under a strict lockdown following a rapid rise in the number of cases of COVID-19.
-The lockdown is in force until at least 19 January.
+- The Netherlands is currently responding to a rapid rise in COVID-19 cases.

 - Non-essential travel from countries outside the EU/Schengen areas is banned and all travellers are subject to restrictions upon arrival.